-In this FL Studio tutorial, you will learn how to use make unique in FL Studio.
+This FL Studio tutorial will teach you how to use make unique in FL Studio.

-Make unique essentially clones your pattern to a new pattern, allowing you to quickly make a change to that new pattern to variety in the beat.
+Make Unique essentially clones your pattern to a new pattern, allowing you to quickly make a change to that new pattern to variety in the beat.

 Pro-tip: Use a darker or lighter color on the cloned pattern to easily identify it in the playlist.